QuantEcon/lecture-python-programming.myst/lectures/python_advanced_features.md

 ## `*` and `**` Operators

-`*` and `**` are convenient and widely used tools to unpack lists and tuples and to allow users to define functions that use arbitrarily many arguments as input.
+`*` and `**` are convenient and widely used tools to unpack lists and tuples and to allow users to define functions that take arbitrarily many arguments as input.

 In this section, we will explore how to use them and distinguish their use cases.

 ### Unpacking Arguments

-When we operate on a list of parameters, we often need to put the content of the list into a function as individual arguments instead of a collection.
+When we operate on a list of parameters, we often need to extract the content of the list as individual arguments instead of a collection when passing them into functions.

-Luckily, the `*` operator can help us to unpack lists and tuples into *positional arguments* in function calls.
+Luckily, the `*` operator can help us to unpack lists and tuples into [*positional arguments*](https://63a3119f7a9a1a12f59e7803--epic-agnesi-957267.netlify.app/functions.html#keyword-arguments) in function calls.

-To make things concrete, consider the following example:
+To make things concrete, consider the following examples:

 Without `*`, the `print` function prints a list